-The board is supported by a team of 26 full and part-time staff in six FBC offices across the Fraser Basin.
+The Board is supported by a team of over 30 full and part-time staff in regional FBC offices.

 From the Charter for Sustainability comes the Fraser Basin Council’s vision statement:

-While our history is rooted in the Fraser Basin, FBC also supports province-wide initiatives.
-The mandate of the Fraser Basin Council is:
+With a history rooted in the Fraser Basin, FBC today also supports province-wide programs and initiatives in communities in other parts of BC.
+As reflected in our 2021-2026 Strategic Plan, the mandate of the Fraser Basin Council is:

-Within its areas of focus, FBC serves as a facilitator and educator, and in a variety of other roles.
-We partner with others on sustainability issues and initiatives, including flood management, smart planning for communities, climate change action and adaptation, air quality improvement, green fleets, healthy watersheds, sustainable fisheries, and sustainability reporting and education.
+FBC frequently works with others on sustainability issues and initiatives, including flood management, climate change action and adaptation, air quality improvement, green transportation, healthy watersheds and community sustainability planning.